Personal & Unique Ways To Remember Him

 A gorgeous piece of ash jewelry, like one from Jewelry Keepsakes (3) is the perfect Father’s Day gift for yourself or someone you love that has recently lost their father.
 Ash jewelry is made from strong, heirloom quality sterling silver with a small amount of ashes mixed into the resin that creates a heart on the front of the pendant.

-Ash jewelry allows you to hold your father with you wherever you go.
+An urn necklace for ashes allows you to hold your father with you wherever you go.
 It’s an incredibly personal gift and tribute to a father that has passed away, but sometimes that’s exactly what you need.

 This is the best Father’s Day gift for someone who is particularly sentimental or needs to feel that physical closeness with their father that they have been lacking since he passed away.
 This way, he is always with the person who wears the pendant throughout their many journeys in life.